Free Google Ads Performance Grader

-The calls to action of your PPC ads – the part where you ask, or command, the user to do something, like make a purchase or sign up for an offer – will vary depending on what you want your prospects to do.
-Include persuasive language in your calls to action.
+The call to action of your PPC ad – the part where you ask, or command, the user to do something, like make a purchase or sign up for an offer – will vary depending on what you want your prospects to do.
+Include persuasive language in your call to action (or CTA).
 For example, using the word “get” instead of “download” may result in higher CTRs, as “get” connotes an emotional takeaway – users don’t want to “download” something, they want to “get” something.

 There are almost as many ways to write a PPC ad as there are products to sell, but many experts agree on how to structure paid search advertisements to be as compelling as possible.

-Perry Marshall, author of “The Ultimate Guide to Google AdWords” and the world’s most frequently quoted AdWords expert, recommends that ad copy should emphasize the benefits first.
+Perry Marshall, author of “The Ultimate Guide to Google Ads” and the world’s most frequently quoted Google Ads expert, recommends that ad copy should emphasize the benefits first.
 This is because, according to Perry, consumers don’t want to buy products or services – they want to solve problems.
 By highlighting the benefits of your product first, you can appeal to users’ emotions and offer them a way to solve their problem.